Used Car Purchases: What to do When Your Car Does Not Work Properly

 It is a warranty that gives you the right to expect that your car will be:

-of the average quality of similar cars sold under similar conditions by other sellers in the same price range.
-(That means you do not expect an older car sold for $1,000 to have the same qualities as a newer car sold for $10,000.)
+the average quality of similar cars sold under similar conditions by other sellers in the same price range.
+(You do not expect an older car sold for $1,000 to have the same qualities as a newer car sold for $10,000.)

-The implied warranty does NOT cover problems that you should have noticed when you looked at the car (example: a bald tire) or took it for a test drive.
+The implied warranty does NOT cover problems you should have noticed when you looked at the car (example: a bald tire) or test drove it.

-No. What is acceptable quality for one used car may not be for the next.
-You should take into account factors like:
+No. What is acceptable quality for one used car may not be for another.
+You should take into account things like:

 the price you paid for the car